Part One: Piece in major

 However, I remember vividly that both Annie and Paulette had bought new dresses, (no treadle machine dresses there!) in suitable black and white, since they were playing merry widows.

 After a little apéritif before dinner, the maître d’hôtel opened the doors to the dining room (or should I say dining hall) and announced ‘Mademoiselle est servie’.
 Mademoiselle was Roger’s cousin Chantal from a nearby château, who was the hostess for the evening, since his parents had left the parages for the younger generation.
 There were probably about twenty of us and it was all very elegant.
 I’m sure the food was delicious, but I don’t think I noticed.

 Later on in the evening, after a lot of dancing, Roger tried to drag me away into another room that we emerged from with lipstick on his collar (as Paulette had pointed out, said he later), ‘Aha’, thought I, ‘so that’s why I was invited.
 One woman isn’t enough for him’.
 Difficult to slap the face of a count and a host, I guess.
 I suppose I thought he was about to show me his stamp collection!!!

 We suddenly got into a great number of cars and went driving all over the neighborhood.
 We drove around on small roads at high speed for a long while and everybody seemed to think it was the greatest fun.
 Then as suddenly as it started, we got back to the dancing in the château.
 Oh, la jeunesse dorée!

-How that evening ended I don’t remember, but I never saw Roger again.
+How that evening ended I don’t remember, but after that I never saw Roger again.
 And that was a good thing.
 The whole thing had become a little bit embarrassing.
-Someone must have taken me back home though, and I guess it must have been Jean de la V. Oh, aristocracy, the once beautiful and now wilted flower.
+Someone must have taken me back home though, and I guess it must have been Jean de la Villette.
+Oh, aristocracy, the once beautiful and now a bit wilted flower.